Great sessions are being planned already for the 2014 convention

 He currently has authored twenty published books—ten picture books, nine graphic novels and his new chapter book—Platypus Police Squad: The Frog Who Croaked.
 His Lunch Lady series has twice won a Children's Choice Book Award, in the Third to Fourth Grade Book of the Year category, and was nominated for a Will Eisner Comic Industry Award.

 Krosoczka's TED Talk, which chronicles his journey form boy to artist, has been viewed more than a half-million times.
 Both his Punk Farm and Lunch Lady series are in development as feature films.
 While Jarrett awaits seeing his work adapted for the silver screen, he can be heard on The Book Report with JJK, his radio segment on Sirius XM's Kids Place Live.
 Krosoczka is happily living out his childhood dream in Northampton, Massachusetts, where he resides with his wife and daughters and their pug, Ralph Macchio.

-Jarrett Krosoczka will be speaking at the Elementary Section Get-Together on Thursday, November 21.
+Jarrett Krosoczka spoke at the Elementary Section Get-Together on Thursday, November 21.